mirego/absinthe_security/README.md

 ### `AbsintheSecurity.Phase.MaxDepthCheck`

-Restrict the depth level in queries.
+Restrict the depth level that can be used in queries.

 ```elixir
 config :absinthe_security, AbsintheSecurity.Phase.MaxDepthCheck,